-Inti Raymi in Cusco: A Celebration of the Sun and Inca Heritage
+Inti Raymi in Cusco Festival of the Sun 2026

 We know that the heart of a great adventure in Peru not only lies in its amazing landscapes and ancient ruins but also in its vibrant living traditions.
 That's why we want to introduce you to Inti Raymi, the spectacular Festival of the Sun celebrated in Cusco, the ancient capital of the Inca Empire.
 Every June 24th, we invite you to be part of one of the most significant cultural celebrations of the Andes, an event that resonates with Inca history and our people's deep connection to nature.
 Exploring Cusco's rich heritage, whether through its festivals or its historic sites, is truly a highlight for any traveler, making the Cusco City Tour an essential experience.